KudretYSR/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

-1. Theoretical Derivation
-Kepler’s Third Law, in its classical form, states that for planets orbiting the Sun:

-𝑇
-2
-∝
-𝑟
-3
-T
-2
- ∝r
-3

-Where:

-𝑇
-T is the orbital period,

-𝑟
-r is the radius of the orbit (assumed circular here).

-Derivation using Newton’s Laws
-From Newton’s Law of Universal Gravitation and centripetal force:
+Problem 1
+🌌 Kepler’s Third Law for Circular Orbits – A Simulation and Analysis 📐 Derivation: Orbital Period and Radius Relationship For a body of mass 𝑚 m orbiting a much larger mass
+𝑀
+M in a circular orbit, the gravitational force provides the necessary centripetal force:

 𝐹
 gravity
 =
+𝐹
+centripetal
+⇒
 𝐺
 𝑀
 𝑚
 𝑟
 2
-,
-𝐹
-centripetal
 =
 𝑚
 𝑣